matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 To start using this SDK, you just need to pass in a provider configuration.

-Once you have all the necessary dependencies, you can follow the following setup steps to get started with SDK read-only functions:
+Once you have all the necessary dependencies, you can follow the setup steps to get started using the SDK.
 Using these three instances `ZkSync Provider`, `EthereumProvider` and `Wallet`, you can perform all basic actions with ZkSync network.

 ```go